MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/calls-dashboard.md

 ### Dashboard filters

-All visuals described are governed by the filters available at the top of the report.
-Let's understand what these filters do.
+The visualizations in the dashboard are determined by the filters available at the top of the report.
+The following table describes what each of the filters does.

 | Filter | Description |
 | --- | --- |